*Mr. Cuban may receive financial compensation for his support.

 Unlike some other states, Virginia requires registered agents to meet at least one of the following additional qualifications:

+You can use a third-party business such as a service company or law firm to act as your registered agent.
 A business entity cannot be its own registered agent in Virginia.

 A registered agent is a must for all businesses in Virginia, but what happens if yours resigns?
 If you find yourself in this situation, then Virginia grants a 31-day window to find a new registered agent.